liamholland/fyp-code/README.md

                     the default is false
 -A [integer]      number of automatic runs
-                    default is 1 (run the program once) increasing the number will run the main part of the program that number of times can be used to save multiple runs of the same settings to be averaged and graphed -a [integer]      number of agents
+                    default is 1 (run the program once) increasing the number will run the program that number of times can be used to save multiple runs of the same settings -a [integer]      number of agents
                     sets the number of agents (active nodes) in the colouring algorithm the default is an agent at every vertex